 Returning counselors are the “cornerstones” of their camp.
-Over the last eleven years, nearly 2300 fellows have participated in this transformative experience.
+Over the last twelve years, over 2,500 fellows have participated in this transformative experience.
 As we head into our twelfth year, we expect the largest seminar to date.
 At this seminar, 400 staff members come together for workshops, song sessions, and campfires, learning from our seasoned faculty and each other.
 Fellows share “magic” and ideas between camps, creating a new type of camp community.
 Cornerstone also offers an important professional development opportunity for senior camp staff supervising counselors' progress throughout the program.
 Both fellows and senior camp staff are supported by a faculty advisor, who provides coaching throughout the summer so that visions and action plans can be implemented successfully.
 Read more in Cornerstone 2015 Information Guide.

 Cornerstone Seminar 2016